Homework Assignment - Chemical & Environmental Graduate Seminar

 Search for information on your topic in the following sources.
 Keep track of the citation(s) for books and reference sources you use.
 Each source you use should be cited in your list of references.

 3A.
 Find at least one book.
 Use the UC Library Catalog or the CEAS E-Books & Proceedings Online page to search for books, either from specific publishers, including Springer, ScienceDirect (Elsevier), Taylor & Francis / CRC, and Wiley.
 Find the book online or locate the print copy at the library.
 Review the contents of the book to find relevant information.
-In your bibliography, provide a complete citation for the book per the stated citation format.
+In your bibliography, provide a complete citation for the book in the ASCE citation format.

 3B.
 Find one online reference book relating to your topic.
 Refer to the "Online Reference Books" section of this guide.
 Find an online encyclopedia, compendium or handbook related to your topic.
 Provide a citation for the reference work in bibliography, including the URL and specific pages as pertinent.